TRACK CHAIR

 - Malware analysis and the investigation of targeted attacks

-- Digital evidence recovery, storage, preservation, and memory analysis
+- Digital evidence recovery, storage, preservation, memory analysis, and network forensics, including anti-forensics techniques and solutions

-The above list is suggestive.
-Authors are encouraged to contact the minitrack chairs to discuss related topics and their suitability for submission to this minitrack.
+The above list is suggestive, and authors are encouraged to contact the mini-track chairs to discuss related topics and their suitability for submission to this minitrack.

 Accepted papers will be offered the opportunity to extend their submission by 50% and submit to a special issue of the Association for Computing Machinery (ACM) Digital Threats: Research and Practice (DTRAP) Journal.